mia-platform/documentation/docs/console/console-extensibility/registration.md

 ![menu item and category routes](img/menuItemAndCategory.png)

 :::info
 Each extension should have always only one route that is not of type `category` to be meaningful and visibile.
-Additionally, it is possible to include also another route of type `category` to add a custom group menu item and therefore include an extension under that group.
+Additionally, it is possible, but not recommended, to include also another route of type `category` to add a custom group menu item and therefore include an extension under that group.
 :::

 A route, therefore, requires to provide the following information: